-Whether you are an elite athlete or a social player, osteopathy can help treat and prevent many sporting injuries.
+Whether you are an elite athlete or a social player, Osteopathy, Bowen Therapy and Remedial Massage can help with the treatment and prevention of many sporting injuries.
 Most sports place an enormous amount of pressure on our joints, bones and muscles.
 Whilst our bodies do a great job in self-recovery, some strains and tensions can linger in our tissues which can impede our normal range of motion and affect performance.
-Our osteopath’s are trained to thoroughly assess, diagnose and treat all types of sporting injuries and will refer for further investigation when indicated.
+Our practitioners are trained to thoroughly assess, diagnose and treat all types of sporting injuries and will refer for further investigation where indicated.

 Common injuries we see include:

 - Ankle and foot pain (ankle sprains, achilles tendinitis, heel pain, plantar fasciitis)

 - Knee pain (ligament sprains, patella tracking disorder, runners knee)